5GZORRO/datalake/services/catalog/README.md

 This repository contains code and other files to implement the 5GZORRO datalake catalog service.

 Data is placed into the catalog database.
-The catalog service looks up data in the database and returns to requestor, based on resource_id, reference_id, etc.
+The catalog service looks up data in the database and returns to requestor, based on resource_id, instance_id, etc.

 # Data formats of different versions